orubel/API-Security/2023/en/src/0xa8-lack-of-protection-from-automated-threats.md

 * Secure and limit access to APIs that are consumed directly by machines (such as developer and B2B APIs).
 They tend to be an easy target for attackers because they often don't implement all the required protection mechanisms.
+* Use Role Based Access Control(RBAC) to secure non-public endpoints

 ## References